lfunderburk/ExploringHousingData/data/README.md

 4. What are factors involved in mortgage delinquency?
 5. What factors ensure successful payment of mortgage?
 6. Is there a relationship between home ownership and demographics?

+## Additional directions:

+1. Is there data from Bank of Canada (interest rate changes from commercial bank)
+2. Data on real estate market, percentage of "foreign buyers" vs "local buyers", how many are single vs multiple property owners